prokawsar/csharp-lara-dev/README.md

 ### How to add yourself :arrow_right:

 You must to have a github account to add yourself in list.

+To add a personal

+-> login in your account
-To add, just edit `personals.json` file add block like this given below, and make a pull request (PR).
+-> edit `personals.json` file
+-> add a block like this given below
+-> make a pull request (PR).

 Here is an Example: